Thursday Morning

 8332 Mesa Drive (78759)

 This class works at the end of A1/Beginning A2 level according to the CEFR.
 This means you can already apply quite a few standing phrases, start basic communication, and write more complicated sentences.
-You already have a solid understanding of the cases (nominative, accusative and dative), can form the conversational past and start building dependent clauses.
+You already have a solid understanding of the cases (nominative, accusative and dative), can form the conversational past, and start building dependent clauses.
 A lot of explanations can already be done in German.
+If not sure this class is right for you, try this placement test.
+Limit 16.

 Henrike Belz